Q-tips look so innocuous…

 Believe it or not, earwax, medically known as cerumen, is not dirt.
 It functions as a lubricant and barrier to dust or dirt entering the ear canal, away from the eardrum.
 Our ears essentially clean themselves.
 Once the moist earwax dries, with every movement of our jaws, such as talking, chewing, and snoring, the dried earwax works itself up to the surface.
 It’s safer to remove the wax when it reaches the outer surface, but not necessarily with a q-tip.
 With the use of q-tips, although they seem small enough, they actually push earwax from the outer ear down into the ear canal.
 With the wax, dirt, dust, bacteria, fungus, and viruses are pushed into parts of the canal that are not self-cleaning.
 This can cause inner ear infections and impacted earwax.
 Also, the eardrum can be punctured if the q-tip is pushed too far into the ear canal or used too aggressively.
 Hearing loss can result from pushing wax too deeply into the canal causing a blockage.
 In essence, earwax serves an extremely important function for the betterment of our health and wellness.

-At the CNC Hearing and Balance Center, of the Culicchia Neurological Center, you will receive complete hearing care from highly trained physicians and audiologists.
-The Center is under the leadership of Dr. Moises Arriaga, a world renowned Neurotologist.
-Dr. Arriaga and the expertly skilled staff are qualified to diagnose, treat, and manage your hearing loss.
-Call us today for more information or to make an appointment at one of our two locations: Uptown at (504) 934-8321, or in Marrero at (504) 934-8320.
+At the CNC Hearing and Balance Center you will receive complete hearing care from highly trained physicians, nurse practitioners and audiologists.
+Call us today for more information or to make an appointment in Marrero, Uptown or Mandeville at (504) 934-8320.

-There is no other coordinated multidisciplinary team in the New Orleans area as deeply qualified to address hearing and balance issues as CNC Hearing and Balance Center.
+There is no other coordinated multidisciplinary team in the New Orleans and Northshore area as deeply qualified to address hearing and balance issues as CNC Hearing and Balance Center.